zurawiki/netlify-cms/_posts/2015-02-16-this-is-a-toml-frontmatter-post.md

 ---
 title: This is a TOML front matter Post
 date: '2015-02-16T00:00:00.000Z'
-image: /assets/uploads/nf-logo.png
+image: /assets/uploads/avatar.png
 ---
-# I Am a Title in Markdown ( .toml )
+# I Am a Title in Markdown (.toml)

 Hello, world